u-boot/u-boot/doc/board/amlogic/ugoos-sk1.rst

 ..
 SPDX-License-Identifier: GPL-2.0+

-U-Boot for Libre Computer AML-A311D-CC 'Alta' (A311D)
+U-Boot for Libre Computer Ugoos  'SK1' (S928X-K)
 =====================================================

 AML-A311D-CC is a Single Board Computer manufactured by Libre Computer Technology with